Sharmarashmipriya/Sharmarashmipriya.github.io/_pages/about.md

 ---

 ## Brief Bio
 Hi!
-I’m Pankaj Pal a Senior Research Fellow at the Indian Institute of Technology, Dhanbad in the Department of Computer Science and Engineering.
+I’m Rashmi Priya Sharma a Senior Research Fellow at the Indian Institute of Technology, Dhanbad in the Department of Computer Science and Engineering.
-I am also an entrepreneur and chief technical officer in startup.
+I am also Senior Data Scientist in a startup.
 Being a climate activist my research are all grounded in the idea that science and technology can help us to overcome Climate crises.
-I have expertise in Wireless networking, Sensor networks and embedded system.
+I have expertise in Machine Learning, Artificial Intelligence and Big Data Processings.
 For a decade I have been investigating the applications of ICT technologies like artificial intelligence, machine learning, IoT and the digital twin in mitigating the impact of climate change on agriculture, water resources and human health.